 Try and create a mood and tell a story with your photos.
 This comes from composition, editing and use of light and shade.
 Put thought into all three and the chances are you will have an image goes beyond a nice snapshot.

-Advice for selection photos for TNC's Photo Contest
+Advice for selecting photos for TNC's Photo Contest

 Tips from Esther Beaton